SmirnovO/StatisticsL0/README.md

 Titles and internal titles
 A title should explain clearly what we have here, and it's usually a project's name - a H1 heading prefaced with #.
 If a project's name doesn't disclose its content, still it's worth to suggest what it is.

-Introduction
-Introduction is like a summary.
-It shouldn't be too long as we don't want to read an essay on a project.
-We should describe in an interesting manner what's the project aim, and what problems does a given application solve.
-Two or three sentences are enough in case of a small project.
-If it's a training project, mention your incentive.
-Why did you want to create it?
-To learn a particular technology?
-Was it a hackathon project?
-Was it for a non-profit organization?
-Is it an application created to memorize the material from workshops or and online course?
-It's worth mentioning here, without a doubt.

 Technologies
 Let's write down the languages we used, the libraries and its versions.
 For example: